Who needs a permit?

 What does a recreational lobster and crabbing permit allow me to do?

 The permit allows you to fish, keep, and land lobsters in Massachusetts.
 This may be done with traps or by diving.
 The permit also allows you to fish for, keep, and land edible crabs (e.g. blue crabs) by any six-sided trap or other contrivance that is not fished.
 The permit is not needed to fish for, keep, or land edible crabs by hand, handline, or dipnet, or by any star trap, open collapsible trap, or open top trap.
+All permit holders are responsible for staying up to date on recreational harvest information (including season, closures and other regulations).

 May I sell, barter, or trade the lobsters and edible crabs that I take under my permit?